phpsa/filament-authentication/README.md

 this will force a user to update their password, note -- all existing users will initially be foreced to, this can be ignored by running the following command:

+From V5.0.0 - there is a new validation rule that can be added to validate that a password has not been used before.
+`Phpsa\FilamentAuthentication\Rules\PreventPasswordReuseRule` - this will use the value from config `filament-authentication.password_renew.prevent_password_reuse` 0 to disable, any number of previous to block out fro re-use.

 ## Authentication Log

 Introduced in V4.2.0 - this allows you to log each user login attempt.